xybor-x/enum/README.md

 }
 ```

-## ⭐ Int enum
+## ⭐ Wrap Enum
-`IntEnum` offers a set of built-in methods to simplify working with enums.
+`WrapEnum` offers a set of built-in methods to simplify working with enums.

 **Pros 💪**
 - Supports constant values.